-Maybe this came from the idea that matcha tea is traditionally part of a tea ceremony in Japan, plus it is not cheap, which made it seem less accessible.
-But, I learned with time that in fact, this fine green tea powder is easy to use right at home and makes for the most delicious lattes!
+As a side note, matcha tea is traditionally part of a tea ceremony in Japan, but don't let this intimidate you, this fine green tea powder is easy to use right at home and makes for the most delicious lattes!
+I found mine online and even though matcha can be a little expensive, I usually make a ton of recipes using just one order.

 Matcha latte: how it tastes and why drink it

-When making it, I love to use a whole vanilla bean.
-The flavor simply feels more 'real' and intense.
+When making this recipe, I love to use a whole vanilla bean.
+The flavor simply feels more real and intense.
 Plus, the tiny black dots make the creamy white foam so appetizing.
-It just feels like a treat-to-myself when using the real deal.
-But, vanilla beans are expensive and not essential to make an amazingly flavorful drink.
-I enjoy the vanilla beans from the company Vanilla bean kings that I ordered online.
+It just feels like a treat-to-myself when using the real stuff.

 Blender oat milk matcha latte

-I enjoy using a matcha sifter and bamboo whisk when making green tea lattes: I found the whole whisking process to be calming and forces me to slow down for a few minutes.
+I enjoy making matcha lattes in a more traditional way using a matcha sifter and bamboo whisk (check out my matcha chai latte to see how I do this).
 BUT, I actually often end up making my matcha lattes using my blender.
 So, if you are not fully equipped with the the usual matcha latte tools, then don't let this stop you!

 Why use a blender when making matcha lattes: